 CGD in Europe Blog Posts

-Working collaboratively with leading experts across Europe and around the world, CGD in Europe is conducting detailed research papers in each of the seven dimensions of the CDI.
-In each study, CGD will examine how Europe performs overall on that dimension and the key drivers of that performance, including assessing the extent to which the room for improvement is primarily a question for the European Union collectively and the extent to which individual member states need to strive to do well independently.
-CGD in Europe aims to convene a conversation of experts and policymakers to identify a European policy agenda in each of the seven policy areas that would make a significant difference to Europe’s impact on developing countries.
+initiative, CGD Europe is collaborating with leading experts across Europe and around the world to conduct detailed research in each of the seven dimensions of the CDI.
+In each study, CGD Europe will examine how Europe performs overall on that dimension and the key drivers of that performance, including assessing the extent to which the room for improvement is primarily a question for the European Union collectively and the extent to which individual member states need to strive to do well independently.

 Development Impact Bonds